akka/akka/docs/src/main/paradox/java/http/common/unmarshalling.md

 ## Predefined Unmarshallers

-Akka HTTP already predefines a number of marshallers for the most common types.
+Akka HTTP already predefines a number of unmarshallers for the most common types.
 Specifically these are:

  * @javadoc[PredefinedFromStringUnmarshallers](akka.http.scaladsl.unmarshalling.PredefinedFromStringUnmarshallers)